nghia45/Space-ship/README.md

 ## Gameplay
 - Player control the spaceship using the keyboard to go up, down, left, right and spacebar to fire.
 Asteroid will generate randomly and fly from the right of the screen to the left, disappear when hit the left border.
 Spaceship can fire to destroy asteroid, or dodge it, or else if it colide with an asteroid the game will be over.
 Highscore increase by time.

-Here's a link if you want to try: https://drive.google.com/drive/folders/10ivPjGI9sC4O67_Ny9Qudgg8tiMUN06b?usp=sharing
+Here's a link if you want to try this amateur game: https://drive.google.com/drive/folders/10ivPjGI9sC4O67_Ny9Qudgg8tiMUN06b?usp=sharing